newstack-cloud/celerity-docs/docs/applications/resources/celerity-api.md

 a message is expected to be of the following format:

 ```
-<routeLength><route><message>
+<routeLength><route><messageIdLength><messageId><message>
 ```

 `<routeLength>` is a 1-byte unsigned integer that represents the length of the route in bytes.

-`<route>` is an encoded utf-8 string for the route of the message that is used to route the message to the correct handler, this will be exactly the length specified in `<routeLength>`.
+`<route>` is a reserved route key byte or an encoded utf-8 string for the route of the message that is used to route the message to the correct handler, this will be exactly the length specified in `<routeLength>`.
 A route can not have a length greater than 255 bytes, for performance reasons it is recommended to keep the route as short as possible.

+`<messageIdLength>` is a 1-byte unsigned integer that represents the length of the message ID in bytes, can be `0` if the message does not have an ID.

+`<messageId>` is a unique identifier for the message, this does not have to be set, if message ID length is 0 then the data that follows is expected to the payload of the message.
+The length of this field is specified in `<messageIdLength>`.
+A message ID can not have a length greater than 255 bytes, for performance reasons it is recommended to keep the message ID as short as possible.

 `<message>` is the actual binary data of the message.

+#### Reserved Routes

+There are some reserved routes that are used by the Celerity runtime for resilience and reconnection purposes.

+- `0x1` - This route is reserved for ping messages.
+- `0x2` - This route is reserved for pong messages, these are sent in response to ping messages.
+- `0x3` - This route is reserved for messages that are sent from the server to the client to indicate that it could not guarantee that a message was received by other clients in the same session.
+This will be the case if other clients in the session are unreachable or if an acknowedgement was not received after a certain amount of time from other nodes when the API is running as a cluster of Celerity runtime instances.

+    A **_session_** in this context refers to a group of clients that are sharing a real-time experience (e.g. a chat room, a collaborative document editor, etc.).
+In a service deployed as a cluster of nodes, a session can be distributed across multiple nodes, so the Celerity runtime includes a mechanism for broadcasting messages to all nodes in the cluster with a best-effort approach to ensuring that messages are delivered to all clients in the session.

+    The format of the message body is `{"messageId":"<messageId>","caller":"<caller>"}`.
+The client SDK will expose an API that will allow applications to handle potentially lost messages in an application-specific way.

+Due to the lack of a browser-based API for interacting with the WebSocket protocol ping/pong mechanism along with variance in browser implementations for server-sent pings, these concerns are brought up to the Celerity runtime protocol level to allow for more control over re-connection behaviour.

 ### WebSocket Auth Strategy